-We are extraordinary pleased to announce that Prof. Hilary Lappin-Scott is our new President.
+We are extraordinarily pleased to announce that Prof. Hilary Lappin-Scott is our new President.
 She officially took on the role from 7 September 2019, at the recent FEMS Council Meeting in Milan (Italy).

 We give our thanks to outgoing President, Bauke Oudega, who has provided steady leadership over the past three years.
 Bauke said he was “happy to leave knowing FEMS is moving ahead.”